Jozott00/lil_jit/README.md

 ### Using Docker
 We provide a Docker image, representing the lil_jit compiler executable.
-This allows users, working on non-ARM64 computers, executing LiL programs on the lil_jit.
+This allows users, working on non-ARM64 computers, executing LiL programs on the `lil_jit`.

 You may either download the prebuild docker image or build it on your own using the Dockerfile.

 **Notes for non ARM64 architectures:**
-- Docker requires an emulator such as QEMU to build run the image.
+- Docker requires an emulator such as QEMU to build and run the image.
 - The performance is significantly worse than on native ARM64